 - Feel free to swap out any of the components for something similar — find a guide to building your own bowl in the article.

-- Be sure to add some delicious vegan condiments like tofu ranch or cashew sour cream to increase the flavors if you like!
+- Be sure to add some delicious vegan condiments to increase the flavors if you like!

 Nutrition information is a rough estimate calculated automatically, their accuracy is not guaranteed.
 Just focus on whole plant-based foods and eat until satiety!